Tom and Jerry (2021 American film): Filming and production design

 Principal photography began in July 2019 at Warner Bros.
-Studios, Leavesden in Hertfordshire, England.
+Studios, Leavesden in Hertfordshire, England, and wrapped in September of that same year.
 The film was shot by cinematographer Alan Stewart, on the Sony VENICE cinema cameras and Panavision Primo 70 and Primo Artiste Lenses.
-Animators were present during filming, allowing cast members to improvise, while figures of the animated characters were handled by puppeteers and designed to maintain their exact size, to help make the animation and live-action integration more seamless.
-Filming ended on September 2019, before the industry's temporary shutdown in response to the COVID-19 pandemic.
+Animators were present during filming, allowing cast members to improvise, while puppeteers handled figures of the animated characters that were designed to match their exact size, which helped the filmmakers with framing and helped the animators with lighting and other cues.
+The film's cinematography was inspired by the 1945 short Mouse in Manhattan, as Story aimed "to recreate the sense [of scale]."